microsoft/dotnet/Documentation/compatibility/product-versioning-changes-in-net-framework-4-6-and-later.md

 - The <xref:System.Reflection.AssemblyFileVersionAttribute> and <xref:System.Reflection.AssemblyInformationalVersionAttribute> attributes for managed assemblies have Version values in the form 4.6.X.0 for the .NET Framework 4.6 and its point releases, and 4.7.X.0 for the .NET Framework 4.7.

-- In the .NET Framework 4.6, 4.6.1, 4.6.2, and 4.7, the <System.Environment.Version?displayProperty=fullName> property returns the fixed version string `4.0.30319.42000`.
+- In the .NET Framework 4.6, 4.6.1, 4.6.2, and 4.7, the <System.Environment.Version?displayProperty=nameWithType> property returns the fixed version string `4.0.30319.42000`.
 In the .NET Framework 4, 4.5, 4.5.1, and 4.5.2, it returns version strings in the format `4.0.30319.xxxxx` (for example, "4.0.30319.18010").
 Note that we do not recommend application code taking any new dependency on the Environment.Version property.

 - [ ] Quirked // Uses some mechanism to turn the feature on or off, usually using runtime targeting, AppContext or config files.
 Needs to be turned on automatically for some situations.
 - [ ] Build-time break // Causes a break if attempted to recompile